-Latest News and Posts from the V8 Speed and Resto Shop › Forums › V8 Forum – Car Enthusiasts Playground › Your Project Car – Member Rides & Build Threads › 1970 Buick Riviera Thread… And Now For Something Completely Different! › 1970 Buick Riviera Thread… And Now For Something Completely Different!
+We Restore Classic Cars and Muscle Cars for Enthusiasts All Over The World! › Forums › V8 Speed and Resto Shop Forum › Your Project Car – Member Rides & Build Threads › 1970 Buick Riviera Thread… And Now For Something Completely Different! › 1970 Buick Riviera Thread… And Now For Something Completely Different!

 First, thanks for the idea to use plumbing couplings as spacers for my shocks.
 Worked like a charm.
 Just had to hold each one against the grinder to level them and shorten them.
 Took only a few minutes.
 If I were anal I’d have ground the outside casting form off them, but they are hidden and I’m just not up for that much grinding.
 They look fine.

 Second, I converted to a modern , high-amp, one-wire alternator on my 69.
 Works great and powers my mega-watt stereo with the AC cranking, trans cooler fan and auxiliary electric cooling fan just fine.
 Not sure if you can get a higher amp unit as a stock replacement.
 Keep us informed.

 Third, I rebuilt my underhood engine wiring harness.
 Had to do it wire by wire.
 Had to source all the clips and stuff piece-meal.
 Reused some of the original stuff.
 I’ve done a few for others since then.
 My wires were rock hard and very brittle.
 I also replaced the resister wire with a standard wire so I can run an MSD setup and electronic ignition.
 Let me know if you want me to do yours.
 As a favor.
 Now, as for the other harnesses in our cars……..
 LOL.

 Thanks for the note.
 Glad the spacers worked out!